Templates & GuidesCandidate Screening

 Step-by-Step Resume Screening Process

-• Put relevant criteria into the screening software: The most recent screening criteria guide the scoring of baseline and bonus items, which are next to each other.
+• Put relevant criteria into the screening software: The most recent screening criteria guide the scoring of baseline and bonus items.

 • Automatically screen resumes: The platform gets files from job boards, filters out those that do not meet the minimum requirements, and keeps track of all the resumes that have been screened.